NUENDO

 performance.
 It's extended bass response and extremely smooth

-high frequency reproduction makes it an ideal near/midfield monitor
+high frequency reproduction makes it an ideal midfield monitor

 for any recording system.
 It provides exceptional detail and stereo